-- 6. Chief officers are paid a spot salary.
-The spot salaries which apply for the whole of 2015-16 are increased by 2.0 per cent from the 2014-15 salaries, and are as follows:
+7. Chief officers are paid a spot salary.
+The spot salaries which apply for the whole of 2017-18 are increased by 1.3 per cent from the 2016-17 salaries, and are as follows:

-- chief executive: £134,919
+• chief executive: £141,820

-- strategic directors: £103,137

-- heads of service: £77,418.
+• heads of service: £79,601.

-- 7. Where heads of service have previously received additional allowances for the responsibilities of monitoring officer or Section 151 officer, their total salaries may be protected at a higher level. - 8.
-Chief officers do not receive any performance-related pay or bonuses. - 9.
+- 8. Where heads of service have previously received additional allowances for the responsibilities of monitoring officer or Section 151 officer, their total salaries may be protected at a higher level. - 9.
+Chief officers do not receive any performance-related pay or bonuses. - 10.
 The chief executive has been appointed as the councils' returning officer.
 In this role he receives additional remuneration, which varies from year to year.
 He may also employ other chief officers to support him in his work.
 Fees payable for district and parish council elections have been agreed by each council.
-Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council. - 10.
-Chief officers do not receive essential car user allowances, overtime, on-call or stand-by payments. - 11.
-On recruitment of a new strategic director or head of service, the gross base salary on recruitment will be the spot salary stated in paragraph 6. - 12.
-On recruitment of a new chief executive, the gross base salary will be recommended by the Joint Cabinet Board and put to the vote at each full council. - 13.
-In the event of a chief officer's post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the council's managing organisational change policy.
-Other than any pension to which they are statutorily entitled, no other payments will be made to chief officers on their ceasing to be employees of the council unless in settlement of any dispute. - 14.
+Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council. - 11.
+Chief officers do not receive essential car user allowances, overtime, on-call or stand-by payments. - 12.
+On recruitment of a new head of service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 7, though this may be varied if an interim appointment is made. - 13.
+On recruitment of a new chief executive, the gross base salary will be determined by the Joint Staff Committee. - 14.
+In the event of a chief officer's post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the councils' organisational change policy.
+Other than any pension to which they are statutorily entitled, no other payments will be made to chief officers on their ceasing to be employees of the council unless in settlement of any dispute. - 15.
 Chief officers' contributions to the Local Government Pension Scheme (LGPS) are determined by their salary and by the rules of the scheme.
-For those who are members of the LGPS and paying contributions on the whole of their salary, heads of service currently pay 9.9 per cent of their salary into the scheme, while directors and the chief executive pay 11.4 per cent. - 15.
-No enhancements will normally be paid to chief officers' pensions other than in the event of a chief officer being offered early retirement on efficiency grounds, and only then with the approval of the Audit and Corporate Governance Committee (South), or Council or a committee with delegated authority (Vale). - 16.
+For those who are members of the LGPS and paying contributions on the whole of their salary, heads of service currently pay 9.9 per cent of their salary into the scheme, while the chief executive pays 11.4 per cent. - 16.
+No enhancements will normally be paid to chief officers' pensions other than in the event of a chief officer being offered early retirement on efficiency grounds, and only then with the approval of the Joint Audit and Governance Committee. - 17.
 The councils will not re-employ a chief officer who has left their employment and is now drawing a local government pension, unless there are exceptional circumstances.